 Theresa’s report is made in a classic Adobe context: using InDesign to plan the layout and adding linked artwork created in Illustrator that can be updated in one click ensures a robust and foolproof workflow.
-It lets you manage the multiple assets like titles, paragraphs, and charts in the tool that is best at handling them.
+It lets you manage multiple assets like titles, paragraphs, and charts in the tool that is best at handling them.
 In the case of the charts, Theresa’s tools would be Illustrator combined with the Datylon plug-in.
 Keeping a live link with their source file in Illustrator makes it possible to make changes to the data, style, and size without needing to mess around with exported and imported images.

 When you don’t have any survey results yet, adding empty chart areas as placeholders to the layout in InDesign unblocks the design process.
-If you do need more white space when the data comes in, you can simply resize the area or add more margin within the area: the size of fonts, strokes, or marks are kept in Datylon charts, only the data elements are relatively resized or redistributed.
+If you do need more white space when the data comes in, you can simply resize the area or add more margin within the area: the font size, strokes, or marks are kept in Datylon charts, and only the data elements are relatively resized or redistributed.

 A style guide that reinforces the credibility of the data

 When Theresa usually designs reports for clients, she has to take into account colors, fonts, and other style guidelines to make sure her reporting fits the brand.
 This time, she was completely free to make those choices herself.
 She decided she wanted a very clean and professional style.
 A loaded and complicated subject often sparks a lot of thought and criticism.
 Giving it a calm and clean design reinforces the credibility and objectivity of the presented data.

 Another way that Theresa wanted to have the readers focus on pertinent facts and draw their own conclusions, instead of just presenting hers, is by using data-point styling in a smart way.